 There are many whale-watching tour operators in Mirissa but one that stood out the most was the Raja & the Whale.
 It is a bit more expensive than the others but the way they marketed themselves is certainly very noble.

-For example, they will give you a free ride if you don't see a whale that day, or they don't chase the whales like most cruises do.
+For example, they will give you a free ride if you don't see a whale that day, or they don't chase the whales as most cruises do.
 They will be on the side instead so the whales don't feel threatened by our presence.
 Free breakfast, snacks and drinks throughout the 6 hours trip.

 The guides were well-informed of how the whales behave and they would tell us when was the best time to get that perfect picture.
 I really enjoyed my time with them and I highly recommend you to support their cause.